Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 >
 > - A more elegant approach - you can create a workaround by using variable *naming conventions* to simulate local scope:
 >   - By convention, an underscore `_` is often used as a **prefix** to indicate that a variable is intended to be "*private*" or "*local*" to a function.
+>   - *However, this approach can't thoroughly prevent duplication of names in complex situations.*

 ## 4. Output